cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 This course does not require a sophisticated computer.
 Most of the things can be done remotely.
 Even a Raspberry Pi with 4 or 8GB could be used as a terminal to log into remote computers.
-This will cost you betwene $50 - $100 dependent on which version and equipment.
+This will cost you between $50 - $100 dependent on which version and equipment.
 However, in this class we will not teach you how to use or setup a Pi or other computer.
 This is for you to do and find out.